x

 Lesley Briones

-Texas A&M International University (TAMIU) will celebrate its Spring 2026 candidates for graduation at Spring Commencement Ceremonies on Thursday, May 14, 2026, at the Sames Auto Arena.
+Texas A&M International University (TAMIU) celebrated its Spring 2026 candidates for graduation at Spring Commencement Ceremonies on Thursday, May 14, 2026, at the Sames Auto Arena.

-Over 1,000 candidates for graduation representing 17 different countries are expected to cross the stage at Commencement.
+Some 1,080 candidates for graduation representing 17 different countries crossed the stage at Commencement.

-Two ceremonies will be held, one at 11 a.m. and another at 4 p.m.
-Ceremonies are open to the public and free of charge.
+Two ceremonies were held, one at 11 a.m. and another at 4 p.m.
+Ceremonies were open to the public and were free of charge.

-The 11 a.m. ceremony will include candidates for undergraduate and graduate degrees from the A. R. Sanchez, Jr. School of Business, the College of Education, and the College of Nursing and Health Sciences.
-The 4 p.m. focuses on undergraduate and graduate candidates for degrees from the College of Arts and Sciences.
+The 11 a.m. ceremony included candidates for undergraduate and graduate degrees from the A. R. Sanchez, Jr. School of Business, the College of Education, and the College of Nursing and Health Sciences.
+The 4 p.m. focused on undergraduate and graduate candidates for degrees from the College of Arts and Sciences.

-Of historic interest, Thursday morning’s ceremony will include the hooding of Nana Twum Owusu-Peprah, a candidate for a doctoral degree in International Business.
-Afternoon ceremonies will include the commissioning of five cadets.
-Cadets being commissioned are Thomas De Leon IV, Carlos Miguel Guerra, Karen Palacios, Jose Rodríguez and Jahiel Vargas.
+Of historic interest, Thursday morning’s ceremony included the hooding of Nana Twum Owusu-Peprah, a candidate for a doctoral degree in International Business.
+Afternoon ceremonies included the commissioning of five cadets.
+Cadets being commissioned were Thomas De Leon IV, Carlos Miguel Guerra, Karen Palacios, Jose Rodríguez and Jahiel Vargas.

 Commissioner Briones graduated with honors from Harvard University and began her career teaching in low-income public schools.
 She later earned her law degree from Yale, practiced law, and served as a Harris County Civil Court at Law Judge.

-The Student Response for the morning ceremony will be provided by Anahi Estrada, representing the College of Nursing and Health Sciences.
-The afternoon ceremony Student Response will be offered by Michael Brandon Inocencio, representing the College of Arts and Sciences.
+The Student Response for the morning ceremony was provided by Anahi Estrada, representing the College of Nursing and Health Sciences.
+The afternoon ceremony Student Response was offered by Michael Brandon Inocencio, representing the College of Arts and Sciences.

-Inocencio will earn a Bachelor of Arts in Psychology, earning summa cum laude honors with a 3.9 GPA.
+Inocencio earned a Bachelor of Arts in Psychology, graduating summa cum laude honors with a 3.9 GPA.
 He was a member of the Evolutionary Visual Lab, the Brain Cognition Lab, and the Student Government Association L.O.V.E.
 Committee.
 He presented research nationally and completed over 250 hours of community service.
 He was a recipient of the Laredo Area Community Foundation, the Gold Presidential Volunteer Service Award, and earned recognition on the Dean’s List in his last semester.
-Upon graduation, Inocencio plans to pursue a graduate program in Counseling Psychology and become a Licensed Professional Counselor.
+Inocencio plans to pursue a graduate program in Counseling Psychology and become a Licensed Professional Counselor.

 For more about Commencement Exercises, visit the dedicated website at: tamiu.edu/commencement